SirL0gic/QR-Generator/README.md

 **Features**

  - Generate QR codes with a single click.
- - Downloadable QR codes.
+ - Downloadable QR code.
  - Uses media queries to achieve responsiveness, supports multiple screen sizes.
  - Small size - 29KB
  - Extremely fast, since all the processing is done on the client side.
  - Easy to deploy, just download this repository and click on `index.html`